lingjiechen2/dllm/examples/llada/README.md

 ```

 > [!IMPORTANT]
-> The term *Evaluated* refers to results obtained using our own evaluation framework, while *Reported* corresponds to the official results presented in the original paper.
+> 1. *Evaluated* results are obtained using our own evaluation framework, while *Reported* results refer to those from the original paper.
-> All results shown here were reproduced using LLaDA’s official repository, with slight modifications to certain task configurations to better reflect the model’s performance potential.
-> Minor variations from the originally reported results may occur due to these adjustments.
+> 2. All evaluation parameters follow the configurations in the [LLaDA](https://github.com/ML-GSAI/LLaDA) repository.
+Since the original evaluations were conducted with OpenCompass, task settings were adjusted for compatibility with the LLaDA model under `lm-eval`.
-> A complete and detailed set of evaluation results will be released soon.
+> 3. Complete evaluation results will be released soon.

 ### Evaluation Method of LLaDA-8B-Base